jackyzha0/jackyzha0.github.io/content/thoughts/Weaving the Web.md

 The independence of these layers is important.
 From the software engineering point of view, this is the basic principle of modularity.
 From the point of view of economics, it is the separation of horizontal competitive markets from anticompetitive vertical integration.
 From the information point of view, think of editorial independence, the neutrality of the medium.

-I am more concern about companies trying to take a vertical slice through the layers than creating a monopoly in any one layer.
+I am more concerned about companies trying to take a vertical slice through the layers than creating a monopoly in any one layer.
 Keeping the medium and the content separate is a good rule in most media.
 When I turn on the television, I don't expect it to deliberately jump to a particular channel, I expect my television to be an impartial box.

 I also expect the same neutrality of software.
 When I ask a search engine to find the information it can on a topic, I don't expect it to return just the sites of companies that happen to advertise with or make payments to the search company.